harpreetsahota204/crop_query/README.md

 ### High scores everywhere means the threshold needs calibration

-CLIP cosine similarities for natural images cluster in a relatively narrow range — unrelated patches can still score 0.5–0.6.
-If every image is getting tagged, raise the **Tag above** threshold (try 0.80–0.85) and look at the actual score distribution in the sidebar to find where the real matches separate from the background.
+CLIP cosine similarities for natural images cluster in a relatively narrow range.
+Unrelated patches can still score 0.5 to 0.6.
+If every image is getting tagged, raise the **Tag above** threshold (try 0.80 to 0.85) and look at the actual score distribution in the sidebar to find where the real matches separate from the background.

 ### Multiple templates beat one perfect template